zostay/AnyEvent-SlackRTM/README.md

 This closes the WebSocket connection to the Slack RTM API.

+# CAVEATS

+This is a low-level API.
+Therefore, this only aims to handle the basic message handling.
+You must make sure that any messages you send to Slack are formatted correctly.
+You must make sure any you receive are handled appropriately.
+Be sure to read the Slack documentation basic message formatting, attachment formatting, rate limits, etc.

+1;

 # AUTHOR

-Andrew Sterling Hanenkamp &lt;hanenkamp@cpan.org>
+Andrew Sterling Hanenkamp <hanenkamp@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by Qubling Software LLC.
+This software is copyright (c) 2017 by Qubling Software LLC.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.